New Kids in Town: Masontown upends Carmichaels, 9-3

 Palmer added, “This is a big win.
 I have a lot of respect for Carmichaels.”

-Carmichaels manager Dickie Krause has a lot of respect for the first-year Masontown squad.
+Carmichaels manager Dickie Krause also has a lot of respect for the first-year Masontown squad.

 “All the credit in the world to them,” praised Krause.
 “The one thing I noticed the first time we played them (won by Carmichaels, 6-2), they were very organized, very focused and very structured.
 (John Palmer) has done a great job with them.”